by Collyn Rivers

 Why Caravans Roll Over – and how to prevent it explains that while friction sway reducers work well at low to medium speed, all have a fundamental limitation.
 That limitation is that frictional damping is constant.
 The forces they attempt to dampen, however, increase with the square of the rig’s speed.
 Such sway reducers improve ride comfort but at 100 km/h have virtually zero effect.
 Independent tests have shown that that damping is then less than 1%.

 Our book Why Caravans Roll Over – and how to prevent it, explains all.
 The major part of it is written in totally clear English.
 It also has a section that explains the issues in more technical detail.
-This part is primarily for engineers working in the caravan industry and technically-minded readers seeking detailed explanations.
+This part is primarily for engineers working in the travel trailer industry and technically-minded readers seeking detailed explanations.
 It includes many references.

 The Caravan Council of Australia describes it as ‘compulsory reading’.